dentarg/auth0-blog/_posts/2016-12-13-introduction-to-progressive-apps-part-one.markdown

 Like I explained in the earlier part of this post, all our assets are in `filesToCache` array.
 As the service worker gets installed, it opens the cache in the browser and adds all the files we defined in the array to the `pwa-commits-v3` cache.
 The `install` event fires once the service worker is already installed.
 This phase ensures that your service worker updates its cache whenever any of the app shell files change.
 The `fetch` event phase serves the app shell from the cache.

-**Note:** Check out Google's [sw-toolbox](https://github.com/GoogleChrome/sw-toolbox) library for easier and better way of precaching your assets.
+**Note:** Check out Google's [sw-toolbox](https://github.com/GoogleChrome/sw-toolbox) and [sw-precache](https://github.com/GoogleChrome/sw-precache)libraries for easier and better way of precaching your assets and generating service workers.

 Now reload your web app and open **DevTools**.
 Go the **Service Worker** pane on the **Application** tab.